 • Fire and other insurance policies

-You're ready to close when all parts are complete in escrow process.
+You're ready to close when all parts are done in escrow process.
 All expenses like title insurance, inspections and real estate commissions are paid.
-Title to the house is then given to you as new homeowner and correct title insurance is issued as noted in the escrow policy.
+Title to the home is then given to you as now current homeowner and appropriate title insurance is issued as outlined in the escrow instructions.

 The Escrow Holder Will: